Berlin-Vegan/berlin-vegan-map/README.md

 # Requirements

-* Install Node.js 8.9 or higher
+* Install a recent version of Node.js
 * Change directory to `angular/`

 # Installation